guyskk/cs-cdn-bouncer/README.md

 **Note:** For captcha to work you must provide the `recaptcha_site_key` and `recaptcha_secret_key` for each service.
 Learn how [here](http://www.google.com/recaptcha/admin)

-## Deploy the new configuration:
+## Activate the new configuration:

 After starting the bouncer, go in the fastly web UI.
 For each configured service review the version created by the bouncer.
-If everything looks good, you can deploy the new configration !
+If everything looks good, you can activate the new configration !

 # Configuration: